We all desire to seek God. But to find Him — that is the challenge!

 Preparing our heart to seek God is a principle found throughout the Scriptures.

-I have written previously about ‘preparing our heart,’ since this is what Thirsty Souls seek to do over and over.
-We seek to prepare our heart each day, in order to walk in honesty before God, to know the comfort of the Holy Spirit, and to do those things that are pleasing in His sight.
+‘Preparing our heart’ is what Thirsty Souls do over and over.
+We seek to prepare our heart each day, in order to walk in honesty before God and to do those things that are pleasing in His sight.

 The prophet Samuel told the children of Israel to “…prepare your hearts unto Yahuwah [the LORD], and serve Him only” (1Samuel 7:3b).
-This exhortation to prepare ourselves, is telling us to make our heart receptive and willing to love and obey Yahuwah Elohim [the LORD God].
+This exhortation to prepare ourselves is telling us the goal of our preparation — to make our heart receptive and willing to love, obey, and serve Yahuwah Elohim [the Hebrew name for the LORD God].

 Acquiring a prepared heart is a process that includes thinking about our goal and planning ahead.
-It includes being willing to make adjustments to our schedule, so that we can have the necessary time to fulfill our goal.
+It includes making adjustments to our schedule, so that we can have the necessary time to fulfill our goal.

-But is there a clue to help us “prepare our heart” in practical terms?
+What is the clue to help us “prepare our heart” in practical terms?

-Yahushua Messiah [Jesus Christ] told us the clue, and it is one of the most important verses for Thirsty Souls:
+Yahushua Messiah [the Hebrew name for Jesus Christ] told us the clue, and it is one of the most important verses for Thirsty Souls:

 Guarding Our Heart

-As we ‘seek first the kingdom of Yahuwah,’ we are preparing our heart, so that we may walk with Father, and serve Him only.
-This means that we will make it a regular practice to personally ask Father to give us the following:
+As we ‘seek first the kingdom of Yahuwah,’ we are preparing our heart, so that we may walk with Father, and serve Him.
+This means that we will make it a regular practice to personally ask Father to give us:

 - a tender heart